fchmainy/ansibleTraining/labs/task5.rst

 Click on **Invoke Ansible Playbook**

-Firstly, let's configure the invocation of the run docker playbook.
+Firstly, let’s configure the invocation of the run docker playbook.

 in the playbook path, add the following line:
 **/tmp/task3.yml**